KrinaKathiriya/ArticleHub/README.md

 - AlamofireNetworkActivityIndicator: for handling network activity indicator visibility based on network requests.
 - XCGLogger : For logging network request
 - ReachabilitySwift : Used to check the device's network connectivity status.
-- Loaf : Used to show toast messages
+- Loaf : Used to show toast messages.
+- SwiftSoup : Used to fetch content from URL of article.

 ## Directory Structure
 The project follows a simple directory structure: